stubma/cocos2dx-classical/README.md

 	* support multi-column
 	* support cell reuse, cell can set name
 	* column or row can be different size
+	* support to set row spacing, col spacing and border spacing
 * add CCMeasurableProtocol class to abstract LoadingBar and CCProgressTimer, so that CProgressTo, CCProgressFromTo can be used on LoadingBar
 * CCLabelBMFont adds setLineKerning to adjust line spacing
 * CCScrollView add methods to set min/max scale